whosthatx-x/creatus/README.md

 TechnoKreate offers more advanced customizability and flexibility compared to beginner-friendly platforms like Teachable Machine.
 It’s perfect for developers who want more control over their model creation process.
 However, for those who prefer simplicity, platforms like Teachable Machine might be a better starting point.

 ## Warning
 Occasionally, a "ghosting" effect may occur during code execution due to delays.
-Don't worry, this is a normal occurrence.
+Don't worry, as this is a normal occurrence with streamlit applications.

 ## Credits and Contributions
 TechnoKreate was created by **Shreeya Prusty** (Developer).